-Studies in the Latin Literature and Epigraphy in Italian Fascism
+Studies in the Latin Literature and Epigraphy of Italian Fascism

 Edited by Han Lamers, Bettina Reitz-Joosse, and Valerio Sanzotta